geek-cookbook/geek-cookbook/manuscript/recipes/ipfs-cluster.md

     This recipe is **incomplete**, and remains a work in progress.
     So...
 There may be errors and inaccuracies.
 Jump into [Discord](http://chat.funkypenguin.co.nz) if you're encountering issues 😁

+!!! important
+    Development of this recipe is sponsored by [The Common Observatory](https://www.observe.global/)

 # IPFS

 The intention of this recipe is to provide a local IPFS cluster for the purpose of providing persistent storage for the various components of the recipes